Modern Slavery and Human Trafficking statement

 Biwater Holdings Limited is the holding company of the Biwater Group and has its head office in Dorking, United Kingdom.
-The Biwater Group has over 286 employees worldwide and operates in a number of other countries including France, Malaysia, the Philippines, Algeria, Morocco, Kurdistan, Ghana, Nigeria, the USA, Panama, and Nicaragua.
+The Biwater Group has 289 employees worldwide and operates in a number of other countries including the France, Malaysia, the Philippines, Algeria, Morocco, Kurdistan, Ghana, Nigeria, the U.S.A, Panama, and Nicaragua.

 Our Policy on Slavery and Human Trafficking.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

 - Anti-slavery policy.
 This policy sets out Biwater’s stance on modern slavery and explains how employees can identify any instances of this and where they can go for help.

 - Recruitment policy.
 We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.

 - Whistleblowing policy.
 We operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.

 - Ethical Trading and Business Ethics Policies.
 These policies explain the manner in which we behave as an organization and how we expect our employees and suppliers to act.